 Cole is a founding partner and past president of CHS & Associates, a nationally recognized political consulting and survey research firm based in Oklahoma City.
 The firm has been named one of the top twenty in its field and has literally dozens of past and current clients scattered across the country.

 A former college instructor in history and politics, Cole holds a B.A. from Grinnell College, an M.A. from Yale University, and a Ph.D. from the University of Oklahoma.
 Cole has been a Thomas Watson Fellow and a Fulbright Fellow at the University of London.
-He serves on the Smithsonian Institute Board of Regents, as well as the national board of the Fulbright Association.
+He serves on the Smithsonian Institution Board of Regents, as well as the national board of the Fulbright Association.
 He is also a member of the Congressional Advisory Board to the Aspen Institute.

 Tom Cole is a fifth generation Oklahoman and an enrolled member of the Chickasaw Nation.
 He is currently one of the only Native Americans serving in Congress.
 He was awarded the Congressional Leadership award by the National Congress of American Indians in 2007 and 2011 and was inducted in the Chickasaw Hall of Fame in 2004.
 Cole's late mother, Helen, is also a member of the Chickasaw Hall of Fame and served as a state representative, state senator and Mayor of Moore in her native state of Oklahoma.
-Cole's late father, John, served twenty years in the United States Air Force and worked an additional two decades as a civilian federal employee at Tinker Air Force Base.
+Cole's late father, John, served 20 years in the United States Air Force and worked an additional two decades as a civilian federal employee at Tinker Air Force Base.
 Tom and his wife, Ellen, have one son, Mason, and reside in Moore, Oklahoma.

 My official biography and photo are available for download here.